-- 1.1 This document supersedes all previous working agreements. - 1.2 The Pharmacy must adhere to relevant legislative requirements, best practice guidance and the standards set, for example by the General Pharmaceutical Council (GPhC) and Royal Pharmaceutical Society (RPS), including 'Standards for registered pharmacies (2018)' and 'Drug Misuse and Dependence UK Guidelines on Clinical Management (2017)' published by the Department of Health. - 1.3 Humankind and the Pharmacy will fully adhere to their respective obligations set out in this document. - 1.4 Both Parties agree to share relevant information regarding substance misuse data to allow safe and high-quality Service provision/improvements and in line with the local PharmOutcomes licence agreement which detail data controller/processing/ sharing details. - 1.5 Each party shall comply with its respective obligations pursuant to applicable data protection laws and/or regulations in relation to the processing of personal and/or special category data under this
+- 1.1 This document supersedes all previous working agreements. - 1.2 The Pharmacy must adhere to relevant legislative requirements, best practice guidance and the standards set, for example by the General Pharmaceutical Council (GPhC) and Royal Pharmaceutical Society (RPS), including Standards for registered pharmacies (2018) and Drug Misuse and Dependence UK Guidelines on Clinical Management (2017) published by the Department of Health. - 1.3 Humankind and the Pharmacy will fully adhere to their respective obligations set out in this document. - 1.4 Both Parties agree to share relevant information regarding substance misuse data to allow safe and high-quality Service provision/improvements and in line with the local PharmOutcomes licence agreement which detail data controller/processing/ sharing details.

-- agreement, including but not limited to the General Data Protection Regulations and the Data Protection Act 2018. - 1.6 The Pharmacy will demonstrate relevant Quality Standards to Humankind or will work towards achieving such a standard within an agreed timescale.
-The Quality Standards are specified in Assurance Visits.
-If the Pharmacy remains in default following the expiry of the period specified, Humankind may proceed to terminate the Agreement (as outlined in Section 2). - 1.7 The Pharmacy will take part in reasonably requested audit activity (not greater than every 12 months unless service levels indicate a more frequent audit review activity is needed and agreed between Humankind and the contractor) including the facilitation of Quality Assurance visits, where Humankind staff will use Appendix B Pharmacy Quality Standards for Supervised Consumption Quality Assurance Visits. - 1.8 Should the Pharmacy not work in line with the agreed standards, Humankind shall immediately investigate and may review payment (as outlined in Section 2) and in the case of suspension or variation, report to the Pharmacy every 30 days until such investigation is complete.
-When the investigation is complete, Humankind shall immediately notify the Pharmacy of the outcome. - 1.9 Any incidents or concerns must be reported immediately and appropriately actioned in accordance with respective organisations incident reporting processes. - 1.10 Issues pertaining to concerns, incidents, indemnity, performance, disputes, confidentiality and data handling, must be promptly reported to Humankind within one working day, or as soon as the Pharmacy becomes aware. - 1.11 The Pharmacy must demonstrate they have appropriate insurance in place to be able to offer the Service and must ensure that Humankind is indemnified against any claim arising from the provision of the Service, and in the case of negligence of the Pharmacy: this liability may not be transferred. - 1.12 The health and safety of Pharmacy staff (and any associated indemnity issues), remain the responsibility of the Pharmacy. - 1.13 Any dispute, which cannot be resolved by negotiation, shall be referred to a nominated arbitrator for example the Local Authority Commissioner for Substance misuse Services or Chair of the Local Law Society. - 1.14 Representatives of the Pharmacy (Community Pharmacy West Yorkshire CPWY) and Humankind are required to attend regular review meetings, which should occur at least once a year to discuss any concerns.
+- Each party shall comply with its respective obligations pursuant to applicable data protection laws and/or regulations in relation to the processing of personal and/or special category data under this agreement, including but not limited to the General Data Protection Regulations and the Data Protection Act 2018. - The Pharmacy will demonstrate relevant Quality Standards to Humankind or will work towards 1.6 achieving such a standard within an agreed timescale.
+The Quality Standards are specified in Appendix B - Pharmacy Quality Standards for Supervised Consumption Quality Assurance Visits.
+If the Pharmacy remains in default following the expiry of the period specified, Humankind may proceed to terminate the Agreement (as outlined in Section 2). - The Pharmacy will take part in reasonably requested audit activity including the facilitation of Quality 1.7 Assurance visits, where Humankind staff will use Appendix B - Pharmacy Quality Standards for Supervised Consumption Quality Assurance Visits. - Should the Pharmacy not work in line with the agreed standards, Humankind shall immediately 1.8 investigate and may review payment (as outlined in Section 2) and in the case of suspension or variation, report to the Pharmacy every 30 days until such investigation is complete.
+When the investigation is complete, Humankind shall immediately notify the Pharmacy of the outcome. - Any incidents or concerns must be reported immediately and appropriately actioned in accordance with 1.9 respective organisations incident reporting processes. - 1.10 Issues pertaining to concerns, incidents, indemnity, performance, disputes, confidentiality and data handling, must be promptly reported to Humankind within one working day, as soon as the Pharmacy become aware. - 1.11 The Pharmacy must demonstrate they have appropriate insurance in place to be able to offer the Service and must ensure that Humankind is indemnified against any claim arising from the provision of the Service, and in the case of negligence of the Pharmacy: this liability may not be transferred. - 1.12 The health and safety of Pharmacy staff (and any associated indemnity issues), remain the responsibility of the Pharmacy. - 1.13 Any dispute, which cannot be resolved by negotiation, shall be referred to a nominated arbitrator for example the Local Authority Commissioner for Substance misuse Services or Chair of the Local Law Society. - 1.14 Representatives of the Pharmacy (CPWY) and Humankind are required to attend regular review meetings, which should occur at least once a year to discuss any concerns.